keshavkhatri/angular8-with-ssr/README.md

 #### Conclusion

 Depending on which form or angular universal you have used you will see the output on the browser.
 You can verify it using CTRL + U to see the source of the page or you can use curl in your command line to see the output of the webpage.

+## Setup

+I have created this repo as an example of how to implement Angular Universal in an existing project.
+To get this setup running on your local machine download or clone this project in your working directory.
+Then run below comand to install its dependencies.

+> npm install

+You can serve this app using below commands

+For normal serve
+> ng serve

+For Dynamic SSR
+> npm run build:ssr && npm run serve:ssr

+For Static Prerender
+> npm run build:prerender && npm run serve:prerender